ahmedkubur/Pregnancy-and-period-app/README.md

 # period_and_pregnancy_app

-This progect predict the next period and the best days to get pregnant on.
+This project predict the next period and the best days to get pregnant on.

 ## period and pregnancy app by ahmed kubur :)